Bullet Lodged in Stage Wood

 The claim

-From the master file (Yrefy sponsor / table-handoff thread):
+From the master file (Yrefy sponsor / the-table-and-Charlie thread):

 They say a bullet was lodged in the wood stage.
 And they removed it.

-The same research cluster discusses Laine Schoneberger (Yrefy CIO) as a TPUSA sponsor representative — square sunglasses, dark blue shirt — in connection with a table handoff moment.
+The same research cluster discusses Laine Schoneberger (Yrefy CIO) as a TPUSA sponsor representative — square sunglasses, dark blue shirt — in connection with a moment at the table with Charlie.
 We document the bullet-in-wood claim with attribution.
 We do not assert Schoneberger or any living person removed evidence or committed a crime.

 Why it matters for ballistics